samanthashih/MeloDay/README.md

     * Can see other friends locations also
     * Global map feature to see people around world
 * Use Shazam (or some music recognition software) to recognize songs and ask user if they want to add it to playlist
-* Be able to login via Google, Facebook, etc.
+* Be able to login via Spotify, Google, Facebook.
 * Share daily song post via text message, post to IG story
 * Categorize songs into their respective categories of music (pop, indie, rap, etc.) and create a visualization of your accumulated songs
-    * Pie chart?
+    * Pie chart
-* Play song snippets when you click on song cover

 ### 2. Screen Archetypes
 * Login
    * Individual user accounts
-       * Username, display name, profile picture
+       * Username, password, profile picture
+       * Playlist
+       * Friends
+       * Settings for notifications
 * Timeline
+   * See other users' posts
+       * Username, profile picture
+       * Song post
-* Comment on friend's posts
+       * Like/comment on others' posts
+* Post
-* Choose & post song
+   * Search for song

 ### 3. Navigation

-**Tab Navigation** (Tab to Screen)
+**Flow/Tab Navigation** (Tab/Screen to Screen)

+* Login
+   * Opening screen
-* Home Timeline
+* Home timeline
+   * From login screen to home timeline fragment
+   * When click on home timeline tab on bottom navigation bar
-* Post song (middle tab) (song recognition feature would go here)
+* Post
+   * To post fragment
+   * When click on post tab on bottom navigation bar
+* Playlist
-* See current playlist & details (song category display would also go here)
+   * Display current playlist
 * Profile

-**Flow Navigation** (Screen to Screen)

-* Login
-   * First screen
-* Timeline
+   * To profile fragment
-   * From login screen to timeline screen
-   * When click on home timeline tab
+   * When click on post tab on bottom navigation bar
+* Settings
+    * From profile fragment to settings fragment
-* Notification to add song
+    * Notification settings
-    * Open app on post song screen
-* Use tab navigations to go to respective screens
+    * Logout

 ## Wireframes
 <img src="https://user-images.githubusercontent.com/54146286/173664939-bd2f1685-2668-44f0-a1eb-b63e31143b2d.jpg" width=600>